 Develop a clear and specific set of goals for your employee program.

-This should include objectives such as increasing employee satisfaction, improving performance, and reducing turnover.
+This should include increasing employee satisfaction, improving performance, and reducing turnover.
 Having clear goals will help you to focus your efforts and measure the success of your program.

 Identify the key behaviors and achievements that you want to recognize.